Cris7777/MSiA423-Project-Repo/README.md

 - The product enables users to predict overall scores for players in their teams based on combinations on different input attributes, which includes: age, weight, strength, stamina, etc.

-- The project produces recommendations of players with predicted scores according to different positions.
+- The product produces recommendations of players with predicted scores according to different positions.

 ### Success criteria